Here’s Part 2.

 7) How much does racial affinity give you a sense of belonging compared to a shared faith or interest?
 Think about the groups you are part of: writers, homeschoolers, mothers, hobbyist, artists, colleagues, church.
 Would you rather spend time with those who share your cultural food, tradition, and values or those who share your interest or mission?
 Where do you feel the greatest ease and connection?

 Christians define themselves by their faith.
 Hence the term born again.
 Because the Christian journey is really a new life, believers share a depth of intimacy and understanding that supersedes race, language, class.
-But I enjoy an ease with white Christians that I swear is missing in the Korean-American culture, even those of my faith.
+But I enjoy an ease with white Christians that I swear is missing in the Korean-American culture, even with those of my faith.
 Though I was conscious that my family was a slim minority in the two fairly white Christian homeschool groups we joined last year, I have never felt self-conscious.
 Our son plays well with a Caucasian classmate; they whack each other with swords like brothers.
 We were bemused last year to find that our little man also happened to gravitate to blondes in their tweens.
 I enjoy the most ready connections with people who share my values, which include lifestyle, faith, and all that goes into child nurture.
 So racial ties do not determine my social network as they did before my working years.